Contrast and Color Accessibility

 We are looking for

 color style definitions, but it can sometimes be hard to figure out which CSS rule determines the final color because the styles that make up an element usually come from different places, even different files.
-This combining and overriding of rules is the "Cascading" in "Cascading Style Sheets" (CSS).
+Combining and overriding of rules in this way is the "Cascading" in "Cascading Style Sheets" (CSS).
 If there are two color rules that conflict—for example, an element is defined with gray text in one CSS rule and blue text in another—there is an algorithm that dictates which style will be applied.

-The Styles pane shows all the styles applied to the element you are inspecting.
+The Styles pane shows all the styles applied to the inspected element.
 There is also a section that shows the "computed" styles, or final styles applied to the element after all the rules are combined by the browser.
-If your DevTools window is docked to the side of the screen, the computed styles will appear in the right side of thepane.
+If the DevTools window is docked to the side of the screen, the computed styles will appear in the right side of thepane.

 If you have the window docked to the bottom or in a separate screen, it will show up when you click thetab, next to the tab.